 2. Take Control of Your Online Reputation

-If your facility is being talked about online, you’ll want to join the conversation – and take control of it.
-If you do not yet have accounts set up for reputation management of the facility and your individual physicians, claim these on Google My Business, Healthgrades, and Yelp.
+If your facility is being talked about online, you’ll want to join the conversation – and also take control of it.
+If you do not yet have accounts set up for reputation management of the facility and your individual physicians.
+You can claim these on Google My Business, Healthgrades, and Yelp.

 Once you own these listings, confirm that all the information listed about your facility is correct—address, phone number, email, website, etc. Having an outdated website or an old email address listed that no one checks is means for a frustrating patient experience.
 Additionally, verify that any available photos accurately depict the location or physician and update images accordingly.

 Now that the information each listing displays is accurate, you can start responding to any reviews that come through the accounts.
 You should be able to set up notifications for any new reviews.
 Make your job easier by saving a template for positive reviews and negative reviews.
-For tips specific to managing negative reviews, you can read PE’s article here.
+For tips specific to managing negative reviews, you can read PE GI Solutions’ article here.